YuriyL-Git/AutoFill_Solution/readme.md

 To start the project locally:
 1. Clone git repository.
-2. Install npm modules using the command 'npm run install'.
+2. Install npm modules using the command 'npm install'.
 3. Start dev server using the command 'npm run start'